34 for loops

 ##

-## The for loop is similar to the while loop in that it causes a
+## A "for loop" is similar to a "while loop" in that it causes a

 ## body of code to be repeated more than once.
-However, the for
+The for loop is DIFFERENT

-## loop is DIFFERENT from the while loop in how it accomplishes
+## from the while loop in HOW it accomplishes the repetition.

 ##